Machine Learning Notebook

 Every ML project follows the same five steps:

-1. Prepare data → select features, handle nulls, encode categoricals, scale
+1. Prepare data → pick features, handle nulls, encode categories, scale

-2. Split → train set / test set (never evaluate on training data)
+2. Split → training set / test set (never test on training data)

-3. Train → fit a model on the training set
+3. Train → fit the model on the training set

-4. Evaluate → measure performance on the test set
+4. Evaluate → measure how it does on the test set

-5. Iterate → tune, try different models, add features
+5. Iterate → tune, try other models, add features

-The test set is set aside at the start and touched only once at the end.
-Using it during development inflates your performance estimates.
+The test set is set aside at the very start and used only once, at the end.
+If you use it during development, your scores will look better than they really are.

 Data Preparation